rpede/aspnet_security/graphql.md

 }
 ```

-Lets provide an option to fetch ones own posts.
+Lets also provide an option to fetch ones own posts.

 In [UserGql](./api/GraphQL/Types/UserGql.cs) add: